gitpress-io/gitpress-docs/source/welcome.md

 [Checkout the demo to run code in GitPress](languages)

-## The greate reading experience
+## The great reading experience

 GitPress is built for developers, also designed to showcase writing and coding of every people in the best way possible, with the fewest distractions to your readers.

 GitPress spent a lot of time making sure the reading experience is great regardless of the device or screen type you’re using.

 ## The clean writing experience